Background pattern

 Children and adolescents

-This medication is contraindicated in children under 1 year and is not indicated in children under 12years.
-In adolescents between 12 and 13 years, the smallest possible amount of the medication should be used.
+This medicine is contraindicated in children under 1 year of age and is not indicated in children under 12 years of age.
+In adolescents between 12 and 13 years of age, the minimum amount of medicine should be used.

-Treatments in extensive areas of the skin or those of long duration with corticosteroids may lead to interactions similar to those that occur with systemic treatment (passing directly into the body), due to absorption.
+Treatments on extensive areas of skin or for long periods with corticosteroids may lead to interactions similar to those that occur with systemic treatment (passing into the body directly), due to their absorption.

 Pregnancy, breastfeeding, and fertility

-Betnovate cream should not be used during pregnancy except if the benefit to the mother justifies the potential risk to the fetus.
+Betnovate cream should not be used during pregnancy unless the benefit to the mother justifies the potential risk to the fetus.

 As a general rule, during the first trimester of pregnancy, Betnovate cream should not be applied.

-If you are breastfeeding, inform your doctor before using Betnovate cream.
-If you use Betnovate cream during breastfeeding, do not apply it to the breast area; this way, you will ensure that the baby does not accidentally ingest it.
+If you are breastfeeding, tell your doctor before using Betnovate cream.
+If you use Betnovate cream during breastfeeding, do not apply it to the breast area; this will ensure that the baby does not accidentally ingest it.

-This medication may cause allergic reactions because it contains chlorocresol.
+This medicine may cause allergic reactions because it contains chlorocresol.

-This medication may cause local skin reactions (such as contact dermatitis) because it contains cetyl esters alcohol.
+This medicine may cause local skin reactions (such as contact dermatitis) because it contains cetearyl alcohol.

 3. How to use Betnovate cream